-Pavers, whether for a driveway or footpath, offer great aesthetic appeal, ensure proper drainage (if they are permeable) and can enhance your property value.
-While natural stone pavers offer proven durability against weathering, foot traffic and even vehicle traffic, precast concrete pavers have additional perks that make them an ideal solution.
+Concrete pavers for patios, driveways, walkways, etc., offer great aesthetic appeal, ensure proper drainage (if they are permeable) and can enhance your property value.
+While natural stone pavers offer proven durability against weathering, foot traffic and even vehicle traffic, precast concrete patio pavers have additional perks that make them an ideal solution.

-Precast concrete pavers are designed to be interlocking, whereas natural stone pavers can only be carved or cut to fit as close as possible.
+Precast concrete patio pavers are designed to be interlocking, whereas natural stone pavers can only be carved or cut to fit as close as possible.
 This means your precast concrete paved area is better suited to vehicular traffic while still remaining flexible, allowing it to withstand the natural heaving and shifting of the ground below.
-Precast pavers are also designed specifically to be weather- and salt-resistant, so they stay looking great for years, no matter your local climate.
+Concrete pavers for patios are also designed specifically to be weather- and salt-resistant, so they stay looking great for years, no matter your local climate.

 Slabs for patios create a designated space for outdoor living.
 Both stone and precast concrete slabs come in a variety of colors and shapes to create eye-catching patterns.
 Both are also low maintenance solutions that don’t require more than the occasional sweep to keep it looking nice, although for natural stone, the application of a sealer is often recommended to prevent fading and spalling of the surface.

 Where precast concrete really shines is in its resilience.
 For example, Techo-Bloc’s Travertina slabs are designed to look like natural travertine, which is made of marble.
 But travertine is porous and can absorb water, making it susceptible to cracking in freeze-thaw cycles.
 With Travertina, you get the same classic look, while being able to withstand those natural elements.